 This coming Sunday we will begin for the sixth year of the Season of Peace and Nonviolence.
 We continue doing what I believe Francis is calling for, sparking leadership and awakening community.
 Over the last six years we have hosted many speakers who are promoting peace and nonviolence.
 Among them, Fr John Dear, Paul K. Chappell, Sherri Mitchell, Betsy Sweet and many more.

 We have offered many classes and workshops based on nonviolence.
-The third Sunday of each month there will be a group from Unity of Greater Portland holding a vigil at the rotary at 202 and 302 in Windham.
+The third Sunday of each month there will be a group from Unity Center for Spiritual Growth holding a vigil at the rotary at 202 and 302 in Windham.
 The first one was held recently and nine people from the community attended.
 They found it to be a very positive experience and are eager to keep it going.
 You are invited to join them.
 They will have signs for you to display.

 In Heart Thoughts each week is a calendar with the most up-to-date events happening in the greater Portland community that are connected to peace and nonviolence.
 Thank you, Wendy Thomas for keeping that current for us.